Sexual Health Week: Get your RSE in gear

 Depo - The depo is an injection given in your arm every 12-13 weeks to prevent pregnancy by releasing the hormone progesterone into the bloodstream.

-Implant - This is a small flexible rod that is placed under the skin of your arm, releasing the hormone progesterone while helping to stop ovulation.
+Implant - The implant is a small flexible rod that is placed under the skin of your arm, releasing the hormone progesterone while helping to stop ovulation.
 The implant works for 3 years but can be taken out sooner.

 Intrauterine device (IUD) - An IUD is a small plastic and copper device that is placed inside of the uterus.
 The copper stops any sperm from reaching the egg, preventing pregnancy.
 This device works between 5- 10 years (depending on the type).